Fiesta De Reyes

 Barra Barra Saloon’s menu is centered on Californio Mex fare with dishes from rich seafoods, mouthwatering Mexican barbecues to Indian flatbread tacos.
 Kids eat free every day of the week with an adult!
 (10 years old and under)

 Fiesta De Reyes is home to 19 unique specialty shops.
-From hot sauces, silver jewelry, olive oil, toys, unique garden items, and original artwork.
+From hot sauces, silver jewelry, olive oil, as well as toys, unique garden items, and original artwork.
 All of the shops in Fiesta de Reyes are locally owned and independently operated.

 The stage in Fiesta De Reyes provides free daily live musical entertainment.
 Every weekend Old Town’s favorite mariachi bands and musical acts, as well as beautiful folklorico dancers make for an unforgettable experience.
 Check website for the full schedule.